CD-Mackay/flask_react_microblog/README.md

 ## Usage
   - This project will require two terminals to run.
   - Frontend:
-      - To run the front-end cd into the /frontend directory.
-Run npm install to install dependencies, and npm start to begin the application
+      - To run the front-end cd into the /frontend directory(`cd frontend`).
+      - Run `npm install` to install dependencies
+      - Run `npm start` to begin the application

   - API:
-      - CD into /api directory.
-From here run the command python3 -m venv venv to initialize the virtual environment.
+      - CD into /api directory (`cd api`).
+      - From here run the command `python3 -m venv venv` to initialize the virtual environment.
-      - Run pip install to install neccessary dependencies
+      - Run `pip install` to install neccessary dependencies
-      - flask run command initializes API.
+      - Run `flask run` command to initialize API.